mosra/m.css/doc/doxygen.rst

     :py:`compound.prefix_wbr` to it to get the fully qualified name.
 ..
 [5] :py:`compound.has_*_details` and :py:`i.has_details` are :py:`True` if
     there is detailed description, function/template/macro parameter
-    documentation or enum value listing that makes it worth to render the full description block.
+    documentation, enum value listing or an entry-specific :cpp:`#include` that makes it worth to render the full description block.
 If :py:`False`, the member should be included only in the brief listing on top of the page to avoid unnecessary repetition.
 If :py:`i.base_url` is not the same as :py:`compound.url`, its :py:`i.has_details` is always set to :py:`False`.
 ..
 [6] :py:`i.type` and :py:`param.default` is rendered as HTML and usually
     contains links to related documentation
 ..
 [7] :py:`i.is_deprecated` is set to :py:`True` if detailed docs of given